 - a voyage that can be very damaging to delicate tea leaves and powder

 sitting in a container on the deck of a cargo ship.
 Instead, our teas

 are sent out of Osaka by air - which means we receive it within days

 of processing, not weeks or months.
 Air-shipping enables us to provide

 our customers with the freshest, greenest, healthiest, best-tasting

 tea possible - which is important to us because, at TRIBUTE.TEA,

 we're not just purveyors of fine tea; we drink it everyday, too.
 ENJOY!

-Burke, photographed in 1999 for a Seattle Times story
+Burke, photographed for a Seattle Times story

 ALAN BERNER / THE SEATTLE TIMES)